-In 2017 at the liquids-rich BD field, testing and commissioning of the shallow water production platform, FPSO, subsea pipeline to shore and onshore gas metering station were completed and first sales production was achieved mid-year.
-Gas sales to a second customer commenced in December.
-Gross gas sales are expected to ramp up to the full sales production target of 100 mmcf/day of gas and 6,000 bbls/day of associated liquids in 2018.
-Gross BD field sales averaged 20 mmcf/day of gas and 1,600 bbls/day of associated liquids in 2017.
-The Company's working interest share of production was 8 mmcf/day and and 600 bbls/day, respectively.
+In 2018 at the liquids-rich BD field, total gas sales ramped up to the full sales production target of 100 mmcf/day of gas and 6,000 bbls/day of associated liquids.
+Total BD field sales averaged 78 mmcf/day of gas and 6,200 bbls/day of associated liquids in 2018.
+The Company's working interest share of production was 31 mmcf/day of gas and 2,500 bbls/day of associated liquids.